Growing, low risk, transparent economy

 Victorian service sectors have grown strongly over the last five years

-Industries such as healthcare, information technology, financial services and construction have a compound annual growth rate greater than the average.
-Suggesting there are investment opportunities to be found in high growth service industries.
+Victorian industries such as healthcare, information technology, financial services and construction have a compound annual growth rate greater than average.
+There are substantial investment opportunities to be found in these high growth service industries.

 Read more: Sizable and growing market